 Experiment 5 – large reward version

-This experiment was the same as experiment 1 except that the reward points were drawn uniformly from 1 to 100.
-Results from this version is shown in the supplementary materials.
+This experiment was the same as experiment 4 except that the reward points were drawn uniformly from 1 to 100.
+Results from this version is shown in the supplementary figures S1.
 42 human participants completed a total of 6720 games (36960 trials).

 Model-free analysis